keneogu/Tic-Tac-Toe/README.md

 5. The game goes until any player can have a sequence of 3 signs (rows,  columns or diagonals) then the player wins the game.
 6. When the board is filled and there is no sequence of 3 signs then it is a draw

+## How to Test

+1. Install RSpec by typing "gem install rspec" in your terminal.
+2. cd into the project directory.
+3. initiate RSpec using "rspec --init".
+4. run the test using "rspec" command.

 ## Authors

 👤 **Kenechukwu**